Marvel Cinematic Universe: The Multiverse Saga films and series

-Disney CEO Bob Iger said in July 2023 that the company would be reducing the amount of Marvel content created moving forward, admitting that Marvel Studios' expansion into Disney+ series and more films had "diluted focus and attention" after several underachieving films at the box office.
-He clarified their plans in May 2024, saying Disney would now release two, or at most three, Marvel films and two Marvel series a year.
-This was a decrease from up to four films and around four series being released in some recent years.
+Alonso was fired from her role at Marvel Studios in March 2023, allegedly due to her work with a competing studio, although she disputed this and claimed she was being "silenced" over the censoring of gay pride elements in Quantumania; Disney and Alonso reached a multi-million dollar compensation settlement in April.
+In July, Disney CEO Bob Iger said the company would be reducing the amount of content from Marvel Studios after several underachieving films at the box office, admitting that the expansion into Disney+ series and more films had "diluted focus and attention".
+He clarified in May 2024 that Disney would now release two, or at most three, Marvel films and two Marvel series a year.
+This was a decrease from up to four films and around four series in some recent years.
 The company was reducing output and focusing on quality across all its divisions, but Iger felt the change was especially needed for Marvel.
 Feige and D'Esposito said 2023 had been a particularly difficult year for the studio but they had learned their lesson on trying to make too much content at once.
-They added that no longer being "on top" of the box office allowed them to be underdogs again, as they had been when starting work on Phase One, and they would be "coming back strong" with the hope of surprising audiences and exceeding expectations.
-Feige expected the studio to begin releasing two films and three series per year after 2025, when they were planning to release three films and six series that had been in development for a long time and were ready to be released.
-In May 2025, Iger called Thunderbolts* the "first and best example" of Marvel Studios refocusing efforts.
-In July, Feige said the studio had reduced the budgets of their 2024 and 2025 films to be a third lower than those for 2022 and 2023.
+They said that no longer being "on top" of the box office allowed them to be underdogs again, as they were when they began work on Phase One, and they would be "coming back strong" with the hope of exceeding expectations.
+In 2024, Marvel Studios introduced the "Marvel Animation" and "Marvel Television" banners for their animated and live-action series, respectively.
+This was done, along with the previously established Marvel Spotlight banner, to indicate to audiences that they did not have to watch all of the studio's projects to understand the overall story and could choose which storylines and characters to follow.
+In July 2025, Feige said the studio reduced the budgets of its 2024 and 2025 films to be a third lower than those for 2022 and 2023.

-In 2024, Marvel Studios introduced their "Marvel Animation" and "Marvel Television" banners for their animated and live-action series, respectively.
-This was done, along with the previously established Marvel Spotlight banner, to help indicate to audiences that they did not have to watch all of the studio's projects to understand the overall story and could choose which storylines and characters under these banners to follow.
-At San Diego Comic-Con 2024, the fifth Avengers film was retitled Avengers: Doomsday (2026), with Robert Downey Jr. cast as the Multiverse Saga's new antagonist Victor von Doom / Doctor Doom (after previously portraying the superhero Tony Stark / Iron Man in the MCU from 2008 to 2019) for both Doomsday and Secret Wars.
-Following several critical and financial failures, the studio began testing its films through test screenings organized by the National Research Group (NRG).
-The studio previously relied on "friends-and-family" test screenings at Walt Disney Studios in Burbank, California, to help maintain secrecy.
-Feige said the NRG tests yielded results similar to their own.
-By July 2025, Sacha Baron Cohen's Mephisto was being viewed as the next "prominent" villain of the MCU.
+After Robert Downey Jr. starred as the superhero Tony Stark / Iron Man in the Infinity Saga, he was subsequently cast as Victor von Doom / Doctor Doom, the antagonist of the Multiverse Saga.

+After Majors was found guilty of assault and harassment amidst legal issues in December 2023, he was fired by Disney and Marvel Studios.
+At that time, Marvel was internally referring to The Kang Dynasty as Avengers 5; by early 2024, Marvel had decided to drop the Kang storyline and began searching for a new antagonist for the saga.
+At SDCC in July 2024, the fifth Avengers film was retitled Avengers: Doomsday (2026), with Robert Downey Jr.—who starred as the superhero Tony Stark / Iron Man in the Infinity Saga—cast as the Multiverse Saga's new antagonist Victor von Doom / Doctor Doom, for both Doomsday and Secret Wars.